 Professionals in Sustainability Webinar Series at ESF 1/12/2021SHARE:

-The SUNY College of Environmental Science and Forestry (ESF) is working with area professionals to prepare students to make an immediate impact when they graduate.
+The SUNY College of Environmental Science and Forestry (ESF) is working with sustainability professionals to prepare students to make an immediate impact when they graduate.
 These experts will highlight their professions at a speaker series presented by ESF's Open Academy and the Office of Career Services.

 "These connections and the insights shared during this program will ensure ESF students graduate with a strong professional network and the skills and knowledge they need to help their employers realize their missions and visions," said Joanie Mahoney, President.
 "ESF's partnerships with environmental leaders and professionals who advocate for social and environmental justice are a hallmark of the ESF experience."